shrooq713/BEAUTY-Website-Project-/README.md

 ### The used API

-Make up API have over 900 makeup product that's conatin product name, price, brand, and so on.
+Makeup API have over 900 makeup product that's conatin product name, price, brand, and so on.
 The Docementaion:
 https://makeup-api.herokuapp.com/